 The scalable OPEX system is designed for the long-term health of the coach, the client and the business.
 Coaches spend two to three hours a day on the floor, which keeps them fresh and gives them flexibility and freedom in their lives.
 This also means they can finally take a vacation and their paycheck doesn’t take a hit.

 It’s tough to make a living in the fitness industry.
 But, imagine learning a way to not only make a living but create a lifelong career in the fitness industry.
-Get an introduction to that education with The Free 7-Day OPEX Coaching Course.
+Get an introduction to that education with the free Professional Coaching Blueprint.